jafahib-beep/QuickFixAI/replit.md

 - OPENAI_API_KEY - For AI features (optional)

 ## Recent Changes (Dec 2024)
+- **AI-First Search Experience**: Redesigned Search screen with problem-solving focus
+  - Prominent AI entry area with "What do you want to fix today?" prompt
+  - Multiline text input for describing problems in natural language
+  - Category filter chips for narrowing search scope
+  - "Find Solution" button triggers both video search and AI guide generation
+  - Combined results view: Recommended QuickFix video + Other videos + AI Quick Guide
+  - "No videos yet" message shown when no matching videos exist, with AI guide fallback
-- **AI Visual Guides**: New feature to generate step-by-step troubleshooting guides with AI-generated images
+- **AI Visual Guides**: Generate step-by-step troubleshooting guides with AI-generated images
-  - "Ask AI" button appears when user enters a search query
   - Generates 3-5 actionable steps using GPT-4o-mini
   - Creates illustrative images for key steps using DALL-E 3
   - Guides can be saved to Toolbox for later reference